Black Eye (Ecchymosis)

 Warm compresses to the eye after the first 24 hours

 Keep your child's head raised to help decrease the amount of swelling

-It's important to know that the swelling and bruise may appear to spread and go down the cheek or to the other eye.
+It's important to know that the swelling and bruising may appear to spread and go down the cheek or to the other eye.
 This is normal.
 Talk with your child's healthcare provider if the bruising and swelling doesn't go away on its own.
-Call your provider right away if your child develops new symptoms such as a headache or confusion.
+Call your provider right away if your child develops new symptoms, such as a headache or confusion.